 Consider All Of The Potential Damages

 Beyond racking up medical bills, you may wind up missing a few days, weeks or even months at work.
 The wages that you lose as the result of your accident should therefore be accounted for as well.
 Other important things to consider include missed professional opportunities.
 For instance, you may have been poised for a major promotion at your job, but were passed over due to your sudden, physical limitations.
 If you’ve experienced a loss like this one, be sure to connect with a reputable, personal injury attorney.
 This is someone who can accurately assign monetary values to a very broad range of personal losses.
-San Francisco injury lawyers can even factor your pain and suffering into your compensation for injuries for a fair and feasible settlement package overall.
+Los Angeles personal injury lawyers can even factor your pain and suffering into your compensation for injuries for a fair and feasible settlement package overall.